StanlyRod/lifx-library/README.md

 C# .NET Standard Library to control the Lifx smart LED bulbs over the cloud

-This project is a wrapup library that contains functionalities from the official Lifx API https://api.developer.lifx.com/reference/introduction
+This project is a wrapper library that contains functionalities from the official Lifx API https://api.developer.lifx.com/reference/introduction

 ## Use